 • Coached at his alma mater, South Gwinnett High School in Atlanta, in 1998 and 1999.
 David Greene, who went on to play four years as a starter at Georgia, was his quarterback.

 • Former graduate assistant coach at Alabama in 1996 and 1997.
 He was on staff when Dabo Swinney was a full-time coach with the Crimson Tide.
 Alabama was 10-3 and went to the Outback Bowl in 1996 with Conn and Swinney on staff.

-• College teammate of Swinney at Alabama, as they were both on 1992 national championship team under head coach Gene Stallings.
+• Was a teammate of Swinney at Alabama, as they were both on 1992 national championship squad under Head Coach Gene Stallings.
 Conn lettered during the 1992, 1993 and 1994 seasons, but was on the team from 1990-94.
-He redshirted his freshman year.
+He redshirted during his freshman season.

 • Earned a bachelor’s degree from Alabama in 1995.